DoWhy-GCM: An extension of DoWhy for causal inference in graphical causal models: Introduction

 \section{Introduction}

-An analysis of complex systems that goes beyond correlations is becoming increasingly important in modern data science~\citep{causality_book,Pearl2009}.
+Analyzing complex systems beyond mere correlations is becoming increasingly important in modern data science~\citep{causality_book,Pearl2009}.
 In order to analyze a system and to understand the interaction between components, modeling their causal interactions is crucial.
-One of the wide-spread applications of causality is in \textit{effect estimation} problems, where the goal is to estimate the effect of intervention on one variable on another~\citep{Imbens2015,Rubin1974}.
-But causal questions span beyond effect estimations~\citep{CIC,rca-dist-change,rca-outliers,janzing2020feature}. \dowhygcm offers causal inference capabilities beyond effect estimations, by leveraging graphical causal models (GCMs)~\citep{Pearl2009}.
+One of the wide-spread applications of causality is in \textit{effect estimation} problems, where the goal is to estimate the effect of an intervention on one variable on another~\citep{Imbens2015,Rubin1974}.
+The Python library \dowhy~\citep{dowhy} initially only focused on addressing such type of problems, but causal questions often span beyond effect estimation problems~\citep{causality_book,pmlr-v238-janzing24a,rca_outliers,distribution_change,janzing2020feature}.

-\dowhygcm is an extension of the \dowhy Python library~\citep{dowhy} that facilitates scientists and engineers to answer causal questions.
-To get started with \dowhygcm, users need to provide two objects: a \textit{directed acyclic graph} (DAG) representing the causal relationships between variables in a system, and \textit{tabular observational data} corresponding to the variables in the DAG (see Figure~\ref{fig:graph} left).
-The user then can fit a GCM and ask causal questions, such as quantifying cause-effect relationships beyond mediation analysis \citep{causalstrength,CIC2020,janzing2020feature}, identifying root causes of outliers and distributional changes~\citep{rca-outliers,rca-dist-change} or perform what-if analysis, such as point- or population- level based estimations of complex interventions and counterfactuals \citep{Pearl2009,causality_book}.
+\dowhygcm is a complementary extension of \dowhy and leverages graphical causal models (GCM) \citep{Pearl2009} to answer a broader range of causal questions (see Figure \ref{fig:features} for an overview).
+To get started with \dowhygcm, users provide two objects: a directed acyclic graph (DAG) representing the causal relationships between variables in a system, and \textit{tabular observational data} corresponding to the variables in the DAG, which can be continuous, discrete or categorical.
+They then fit a GCM, and ask causal questions, such as identifying root causes of outliers~\citep{rca_outliers}, quantitatively attribute distributional changes to the data generating mechanisms in place at each node~\citep{distribution_change}, quantify strength of causal influences~\citep{causalstrength,pmlr-v238-janzing24a,janzing2020feature}, or point- and population-level based estimation of counterfactuals~\citep{Pearl2009,causality_book} (see Section \ref{sec:func} for more).

-An often raised key question in graphical causal modeling is, ``Where does the causal graph come from?''.
-Often, causal graphs are articulated as graphical constraints among variables, based on domain knowledge.
-However, domain knowledge may not always suffice to construct a full causal graph, especially in complex, high-dimensional settings.
-To assist users in such scenarios, the library also provides causal discovery algorithms which learn the causal structure between variables from observational data.
-Causal discovery, however, is a scientific field in its infancy and far from solving general use cases robustly.